artsandmetaphysics/goodlifeodyssey/essays/definitions.md

 For example, what is the distinction between a _philosophy_ and a _religion_?
 Since I considered stoicism to be a philosophy, it took me a while to notice and comprehend the religious components of Marcus Aurelius' work.
 If the categories in my head, of philosophy and religion, were different, my understanding of stoicism may not have taken so long to acquire.

 Formal definitions tend to introduce central ideas in a new work, since they are used for new ideas, new ideas for which there are no existing words.
 The author could repeat the definition each time it is needed, but that would make the work hard to understand.
 Words are abstractions, like functions in a program.
 They let us "fit more in our head."

+---

+Inconsiderate authors will use words in a non-standard way without giving a formal definition to their readers.
+And, since standard definitions changes over time, old books may not use words like you expect them to.

 {% endcomment %}